 Credit-impaired financial assets

-A financial asset is credit-impaired when one or more events that have a detrimental impact on the estimated future cash flows of that financial asset have occurred.
-Examples of such events are given in Appendix A to IFRS 9 in the definition of credit-impaired financial assets and include significant financial difficulty of the borrower and breach of contract terms (e.g. past-due event or default).
+A financial asset becomes credit-impaired when one or more events that negatively affect its estimated future cash flows have occurred.
+Such events, outlined in Appendix A to IFRS 9, may include significant financial difficulty of the borrower or breach of contract terms (for instance, a past-due event or default).

-Measurement of interest income on credit-impaired financial assets is covered in a separate section.
+The process of calculating interest income on credit-impaired financial assets is discussed in a separate section.

-- receivables are segmented based on different credit loss patterns (e.g. based on customer type, product type, geographical region, collateral etc.),
+- Segment receivables based on different credit loss patterns (for example, customer type, product type, geographical region, collateral, etc.).

-- historical loss patterns are calculated and treated as a starting point is estimating loss rate,
+- Calculate historical loss patterns as a starting point for estimating expected loss rate.

-- historical data is adjusted to take into account reasonable and supportable information that is available without undue cost or effort at the reporting date about current conditions and forecasts of future economic conditions.
+- Adjust historical data to accommodate reasonable and supportable information about current circumstances and future economic condition forecasts.

-Provision matrix is specifically referred to in paragraph IFRS 9.B5.5.35 and Example 12 (IFRS 9.IE74-77) as an example of a simplified approach to ECL measurement for trade receivables, contract assets and lease receivables.
-See also basis for conclusions in paragraph IFRS 9.BC5.225.
+Paragraph IFRS 9.B5.5.35 and Example 12 (IFRS 9.IE74-77) specifically cite the provision matrix as a simplified approach to ECL measurement for trade receivables, contract assets, and lease receivables.
+Refer also to the basis for conclusions in IFRS 9.BC5.225.

 Example: Lifetime ECL for trade receivables using a provision matrix

-Entity A is a service provider and has 2 types of customers: individual customers (B2C) and business customers (B2B).
-Entity A believes that B2C / B2B segmentation best reflects credit loss patterns.
-Sales are usually made on credit, therefore Entity A has a significant balance of trade receivables outstanding at each reporting date.
-As there is no significant financing component, Entity A recognises lifetime ECL for all its trade receivables.
+Let’s consider Entity A, a service provider with two types of customers: individual customers (B2C) and business customers (B2B).
+Entity A finds that B2C / B2B segmentation accurately represents credit loss patterns.
+Typically, sales are made on credit, leaving Entity A with a substantial balance of outstanding trade receivables at each reporting date.
+With no significant financing component, Entity A recognises lifetime ECL for all its trade receivables.

-For the purpose of this example, loss rate is calculated based on sales made in January of a given year.
-In real life, the loss rate should be based on data from several months, but it cannot be too old as it may yield outdated results.
-The illustrative calculation of loss rate for B2C customers is presented below.
+In this example, we calculate the loss rate based on sales made in January of a given year.
+In reality, the loss rate should encompass data from several months, but this data shouldn’t be outdated as it could produce irrelevant results.
+The illustrative calculation of the loss rate for B2C customers is presented below.
+All calculations presented in this example are available in an Excel file.

 ---|---|---|---|---|

-Additionally, Entity A analysed forward-looking information (e.g. GDP forecasts, changes in unemployment rate, changes in law) and concluded that there is no indication that the above historical loss rate should be adjusted (see IFRS 9.B5.5.52-53).
+Furthermore, Entity A considered forward-looking information (such as GDP forecasts, changes in the unemployment rate, changes in the law) and concluded that no evidence suggests the historical loss rate needs adjustment (refer to IFRS 9.B5.5.52-53).

-As at the reporting date, Entity A prepared ageing of its trade receivables from B2C customers and calculated lifetime ECL as presented in the following table.
+At the reporting date, Entity A prepared an ageing schedule of its B2C trade receivables and calculated lifetime ECL as demonstrated in the following table.

 ---|---|---|---|